 I’ve been amused for years by society’s attempts to blame culture for things that are obviously biological.
 This is the old nature vs. nurture debate.
 Naturally, I could never prove that nature was primarily responsible by coherent debate alone, although it was always fun trying.
 I suspect that those who blame nurture and culture do so because that promises feasible ways to fix problems.
 They believe that once they educate the misguided, everyone will be able to live happily ever after.
 On the other hand, if nature is responsible, then we are out of the loop and seemingly left helpless at the whim of Mother Nature (1).

 It cheers me up whenever scientific research digs up evidence that helps settle the issue.
 The Science News article, Female chimps play with dolls, pushes back on blaming a supposedly male chauvinist culture for gender inequality.
-Here is an excerpt:
+Here is an excerpt: (For more, Google, Female chimps play with dolls.)

 “Although play choices of young chimps showed no evidence of being directly influenced by older chimps, young females tended to carry sticks in a manner suggestive of doll use and play-mothering,” Wrangham says.
 (Child-bearing females never played with sticks and thus didn’t model such behavior for younger chimps.)